 To request a SAFEwalk, call or text (608) 262-5000.

-SAFEwalkers can accompany you throughout campus and near-campus locations!
+SAFEwalkers can accompany you throughout campus and to/from near-campus locations!
 (Service boundaries do not include far west campus, such as UW Hospital and Eagle Heights.)
 SAFEwalk is a free walking companionship service available to all students, faculty, staff, and UW visitors.

 Students work in two-person teams throughout campus to: